BigThunderSR/certbot-dns-dynu-dev/README.md

 of other `certbot-dns-*` plugins found in the [Official Certbot Repository](https://github.com/certbot/certbot).

 This fork was created because the pull request [Add support for Dynu DNS API](https://github.com/bikram990/certbot-dns-dynu/pull/7) was not being merged in the upstream project by the original author.
-It has since been merged in the upstream project, but this fork has been updated for currency and compatibility with the latest versions of Python and Certbot.
+It has since been merged in the upstream project.
+However, this fork has been updated for currency and compatibility with the latest versions of Python and Certbot.

 This fork is also being used in the Home Assistant Let's Encrypt add-on via <https://github.com/home-assistant/addons/pull/3556>